 Teeth whitening, as a form of cosmetic dentistry, is meant to improve the appearance of your teeth and smile.
 It is not necessary for your oral health care but it can do wonders in boosting your self-confidence and improving your quality of life.

-Teeth become discolored or stained for a wide variety of reasons including but not limited to:
+Teeth become discolored or stained for a wide variety of reasons including but not limited to the following:

 - Age-related discoloration

 - Trauma to developing or permanent teeth

 - Consumption of stain-causing dark drinks (coffee, sodas, black tea, red wine, etc.)